 i.
 Letters of recommendation are not required.
 However, if you would like to upload a letter with your application, you are welcome to do so.

-Schedule an appointment with Alicea Moll in the College of Education Admissions and Certification Office at 989-964-4057 (option #1) to review your application materials as soon as you have submitted your application or no later than a week in advance of the Monday, September 15 through Friday, September 19, 2014 application period.
-The appointment will take about 5-10 minutes.
-Alicea will review your application and supporting documents submitted through Tk20 and sign you up for your interview.
+Starting Monday, January 4, please schedule an appointment with Anne Reittenbach in the College of Education to review your application materials by stopping into the College of Education Dean's Office (2nd floor, Gilbertson Hall) or by calling 989-964-4646.
+Appointments must be scheduled prior to the Tuesday, January 19 through Friday, January 22 application review period.
+The appointment will take about 10-15 minutes.
+Anne will review your application and supporting documents submitted through Tk20 and sign you up for your interview.
 Keep in mind that you will need 1 ½ hours for the interview process (fingerprinting, completing a writing sample, and meeting with the interviewers).

 Note: In preparation for the interview, please review the College of Education’s Conceptual Frameworks model (www.svsu.edu/collegeofeducation/about/conceptualmodel).
 Some interview questions will be based on this model.